 According to the loss aversion principle, people prefer avoiding a loss to receiving an equivalent gain.
 In other words, people may like winning, but absolutely hate losing.
 One way to use this principle is by sending unengaged prospects a breakup email.

-Two of the main points of the breakup email are:
+Two of the main points in our sales email tip with properly leveraging the breakup email are:

 - I wanted to share a potentially valuable solution with you.

 - However, you don’t seem interested so this is the last email I’ll send you.

 Suddenly, prospects who may have been too busy to reply are flooding your inbox.
 That said, there’s an art to the breakup sales email.
 Here’s how to do it the right way and the one mistake you must absolutely avoid.